LordSnoosh/SEIR2222/work/w10/d2/01-react-state.md

 We are free to use the variable holding the state's value any way we want, pass it as a prop, render it, etc.

-However, like a prop, we do not directly change it's value - that's the job of the setter function...
+However, we **do not** modify the state's value by reassigning to the state variable.
+Instead, updating state is the job of the setter function...

 ## Updating State Using the `useState` Hook's Setter Function

-When we invoked `useState()`, the second element in the returned array is a function used to update the value of the state.

-When we destructured the array, we named the second element `setTodos` because it is a setter function used to update the `todos` state to whatever we pass to the function.
+When we invoked `useState()`, we destructured the returned array naming the second element `setTodos` because it is a setter function used to update the `todos` state to whatever we pass to the function.

 By convention, we always name the setter function by pre-pending the name we assigned to the state value variable with the word `set` and adjusting the camelCasing.
 For example, if you wanted to track the state of the board in a Tic-Tac-Toe app: